Niha002/1_Release_Tagmentation/3_Training_NT_Stat/Step3_Curve_Fitting/Readme.md

 ### Aim:
-Makes a sequence logo to see sequence biases in Tn5 region activity and PDF for each bins, where each sequence is 23bp(7:16).
+Makes a sequence logo to see sequence biases in Tn5 region activity.

+MakePDF for each bins, where each sequence is 23bp(7:16).

 Training the input data from the whole pan genome ensemble from step 2c and 2d.